genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/job-lifecycle.md

 **Output generation:** processed output files are prepared for upload to ODM.
 In dry-run mode this step is skipped.

+**Output loading and linking:** the transformation calls ODM's APIs to create or update ODM entities with the generated output files.
+The job is considered completed when all import and linking operations finish successfully.
+If the job fails at this stage, some objects may have already been written to ODM and will need to be deleted manually.

+Once the job reaches DONE, ODM begins internal indexing of the imported data - this is not part of the transformation job, but the transformed data may not be immediately available for querying until indexing completes.

 ## Dry-run mode

 When `dry_run: true`, the transformation validates the configuration and input, runs preliminary checks including linking validation, and then exits before generating output or writing any data to ODM.
-Like any other job, a dry run is retained permanently: its logs stay available through the API afterwards, even though they are not uploaded to ODM as attachments.
+Like any other job, a dry run is retained permanently: its logs stay available through the API.
 Use dry runs to iterate on your configuration before committing to a full run; for the steps, see [How to run a transformation](how-to-run-a-transformation.md).

 ## Completion

 When the transformation finishes on its own, the job transitions to either `DONE` or `FAILED`; if you cancel it while it is still running, it transitions to `CANCELLED`.
 At this point the Processors Controller sets the job's `end_time`, recording the moment the job reached its terminal state; comparing `end_time` against `create_time` gives you the job's total duration.

 **On success (`DONE`):** The transformation has written its output objects into ODM and linked them to the appropriate study entities.
-It also uploads its log to ODM as an attachment on the study that owns the input file.
-This upload is skipped if `save_logs` is set to `false` in the transformation configuration.

 **On failure (`FAILED`):** No ODM objects are written.